KarimElgammal/analytics_cup_research/README.md

 ### Methods

 The workflow supports three position types: forwards (Alvarez, Giroud, Kane, Lewandowski, Rashford, En-Nesyri), defenders (Gvardiol, Romero, Hakimi), and goalkeepers (Lloris, Livakovic, Bounou).
 Each position uses different event data—forwards use final third entries (245 events), defenders use on-ball engagements (8,911 events), and goalkeepers use distribution events (522 events).
-GradientBoosting classifiers calibrate similarity weights, balancing ML-derived feature importance with archetype-specific characteristics.
-Similarity is computed using weighted cosine similarity on z-score normalised features.
+Similarity is computed using weighted cosine similarity on z-score normalised features, with weights derived from correlation analysis on A-League data.

 ### Results

-The models achieved strong predictive performance: Forwards AUC 0.656, Defenders AUC 0.845, and Goalkeepers AUC 0.993.
 For the Alvarez archetype, top candidates are T. Imai (Western United) at 96.5% similarity with exceptional separation (5.64m), N. Atkinson (Melbourne City) at 93.5%, and K. Bos (Melbourne Victory) at 91.6%.
 These players exhibit Alvarez's key trait: creating danger through intelligent movement rather than dribbling.

 ![Similarity Rankings](assets/similarity_rankings.png)